Nosto/wiki-docs/implementing-nosto/template-customization/product-cards.md

     Choose this approach if the shop has existing product card markup in liquid templates that should be reused in Nosto campaign rendering.

 - **NostoProductCard**
-    Provides a platform-agnostic custom element that delegates rendering to shop side Vue templates.
+    Provides a platform-agnostic custom element that delegates rendering to shop side Vue-like templates.
     Choose this approach for non-Shopify merchants that wish to maintain the product card templates in Shop side templates instead of Nosto's own templates.

 - **NostoProduct**